 Embrace the opportunity to enjoy the outdoors at the Maryland Zoo in Baltimore, home to more than 1,500 exotic mammals, birds and reptiles.
 The staff offers special programs designed to teach children about the animals while engaging in interactive activities, as well as hosts special events throughout the year, like the “Breakfast with the Animals” series, “Zoo Snooze” sleepovers and more.
 The zoo’s newest exhibit, Penguin Coast, is a state-of-the-art habitat that offers an up-close-and-personal experience with North America’s largest breeding colony of African penguins.
 Kids can view the birds playing on land and gliding through the water from inside the Penguin Education Center, check out the dump tank water feature that periodically releases a surging waterfall, or enjoy a special penguin encounter in the Penguin Embassy Building.
 The National Aquarium offers a more hands-on experience with the new “Living Seashore” exhibit, featuring a touchpool where guests are encouraged to feel horseshoe crabs, sea urchins, stingrays, moon jellies and more.
 Also among its most breathtaking exhibits is Blacktip Reef, a coral-filled exhibit replicating Indo-Pacific reefs.
 A must-experience is the floor-to-ceiling pop-out viewing window that allows visitors to virtually come face-to-face with the blacktip reef sharks, many species of tropical fish and the exhibit’s resident sea turtle, Calypso.

-Bring the kids to the Maryland Science Center, celebrating its 40th anniversary this year with special events and activities throughout the summer.
-The Science Center feature multiple exhibits that teach visitors about everything from outer space to the human body, as well as drop-in classes and activities where students take science into their own hands by conducting experiments and completing DIY projects.
+Bring the kids to the Maryland Science Center featuring multiple exhibits that teach visitors about everything from outer space to the human body, as well as drop-in classes and activities where students take science into their own hands by conducting experiments and completing DIY projects.
 Port Discovery Children’s Museum stimulates kids’ imaginations while keeping them moving, like in the three-story urban treehouse and Miss Perceptions’ Mystery House, where guests must find clues to find a missing family.
 The museum also features a host of exciting and educational visiting exhibitions throughout the year, as well as special events great for little ones.
 If you’re looking for something a little zanier, head to Ripley’s Believe It Or Not! to see world oddities like shrunken heads and toothpick sculptures.

 Celebrate America’s pastime and cheer on the Orioles at retro-style ballpark Oriole Park at Camden Yards while enjoying gourmet concessions like crab mac-and-cheese hot dogs, Korean BBQ and bacon on a stick.
 Babe Ruth fans can’t miss the Babe Ruth Birthplace Museum, housed in the row home where Babe was born.
 See dozens of artifacts on display that once belonged to the baseball legend, like his catcher’s mitt and jersey from grade school.